Dazaifu Tenmangu Shrine 太宰府天満宮

-To the right of the main shrine is Dazaifu Tenmangu's most famous plum tree.
-Known as Tobiume, the flying plum tree.
+To the right of the main shrine is Dazaifu Tenmangu's most famous plum tree, known as Tobiume, or flying plum tree.
 Legend has it that after Michizane left Kyoto for his life in exile, this particular tree yearned for Michizane so much that it uprooted itself and flew to reunite with him in Dazaifu .

 Michizane had a long-standing love of plum trees.
 It is said he composed his first poem at age five, which read, "How beautiful the red plum blossom, I wish to color my cheek with it."

 Due to Michizane's close association with learning, many Japanese visit the shrine to pray for success in their upcoming exams.
-Charms are available for purchase from the kiosks at the side of the main shrine.
+Charms are available for purchase from the shrine office on the side of the Gohonden (main sanctuary).
 During exam season, huge numbers of ema (wooden plaque) charms can be seen hanging around the shrine's grounds.

 Discover the shrine's fascinating history

-For those interested in the life and times of Michizane, head to the Kanko Historical Museum, a small building to the right of the shrine depicting the main events of Michizane life through dioramas.
+For those interested in the life and times of Michizane, head to the Kanko Historical Museum, a small building behind the shrine depicting the main events of Michizane life through dioramas.